enzon19/enzon19/README.md

 ## About
-Enzo is a JavaScript, VBA and C developer, knows a little bit of HTML, CSS, and C#.
+Enzo is a JavaScript, HTML, CSS, VBA and C developer.
 He wants to know more and more of those languages.

 ## Working On
 - ### Dicionário Bot